 About 225 REIT stocks are traded publicly, so choosing an appropriate REIT requires in-depth research.
 Look for REITs that purchase a diverse range of properties to hedge your portfolio against volatility and market cycles.
 Compare sectors, historical data, price, beta, and analysts’ ratings before making a decision.

-Top 10 REIT stocks to buy
+Top 10 REIT Shares to Buy

 - Realty Income (NYSE: O)

 - Federal Realty (NYSE: FRT)

 - W.P.
 Carey (NYSE: WPC)

 - STAG Industrial (NYSE: STAG)

 Realty Income (NYSE: O)

 Realty Income was listed publicly in 1994 and, as of February 2021, has a market capitalization of $21.3bn.
 The company has a track record of declaring bonus shares to holders since its inception.
 Realty Income is extremely well managed and has performed relatively well in a very challenging economy brought about by the pandemic and growth in e-commerce (which has lured consumers away from physical stores).
 Shares of Realty Income returned 1.88% in the three months to February 2021.

 Manhattan's biggest office landlord, SL Green, manages some of the prime corporate properties in New York.
 The company’s property is leased to high-quality tenants under long-term agreements.
 SL Green recently added $500m to its share buyback program, bringing it to $3.5bn.
 At the time of writing, the REIT has a 5.7% monthly dividend yield, which has increased year over year for the past decade.
 SL Green returned 16.15% in the three months to February 2021.